 - Open book – examiners should ensure the expected learning outcomes are able to be reflected in the question design.
 For example, they may expect students’ answers to show that they have identified and engaged with relevant sources.

 Note: Advise students that materials used in their answers must be appropriately referenced (not plagiarised).
 The extra time for students to reference should also be accounted for when designing the exam.
-References generally would not count towards the word count.
+References generally would not count towards the total word count.

 The allocated time for an exam will be extended by 30 minutes to allow for the complexity of the online mode, and mitigating possible technical issues.